|Sun 10/12||Mon 11/12||Tue 12/12|

 Courchevel is one of the resorts that make up the massive Three Valley ski area in France.
 This is the largest linked ski area in the world.
 There are in fact four separate towns called Courchevel, each at different altitudes in the mountains.
 The ski lift system is highly praised and the ski area offers a choice of slopes to suit any experience level.
 There are also off-piste runs for more experience and adventurous skiers.
-Oddly for an Alpine resort Courchevel actually hosts an airport, but it is used by only very specialised pilots.
+Oddly for an Alpine resort Courchevel actually hosts an airport, but it is used by only very specialized pilots.
 Be aware also that the resort is known as one of the more expensive in France.
 Courchevel is a very popular resort, as is all of the Three Valleys area, so book ahead.

 Without a direct rail link public transport options are limited.
 There are some bus services that can get you to the resort.
 However, with many changes necessary, journey times can be lengthy.
 Below are some of the possible public transport links you could use: